87andrewh/WeirdAntiCheatIdeas/README.md

 - Reward cheaters for staying in isolated lobbies
 - Game modes that satisfy desires of cheaters

+### Note on Hack vs. Hack
+- HvH can be a great mode with competitive integrity, save for problems with balance.
+- Hard to get into because it requires investment in VPN and VM/seperate machine.
+- Rewards decision making over mechanical aim in fights.
+- Rewards strategy and teamplay over positional gamesense and information control.
+- Rewards usage, tuning, and creation of tools.
+- Best case scenario, reduce cheating a little bit.
+Ineffective at deterring people who hack to win.

 ### Industry Goals:
 - Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?
 - How to incentivize people working at competing companies to contribute?